Adjustment of Status Checklist

 An adjustment of status interview checklist includes all of the requirements to move your status from a temporary visa by filling out a permanent green card application form.
 This is different than a visa transfer or a change from TN to H-1B status.
 It can help ensure you are prepared for your adjustment of status or green card interview at the USCIS office.

-In addition to having a thorough adjustment of status checklist USCIS, an immigration attorney familiar with USCIS in Atlanta can provide valuable additional information.
+In addition to having a thorough AOS USCIS, an immigration attorney familiar with USCIS in Atlanta can provide valuable additional information.
 Developing a relationship with a reputable law firm early in the process can help you throughout answering the questions.

 What Is Included With an AOS Checklist?

-What materials do you require when completing an adjustment of status or AOS checklist?
-Much like with any immigration process, it helps to be totally prepared prior to submitting any forms.
+What documents are needed when completing an adjustment of status or AOS checklist?
+Much like with any immigration process, it helps to be totally prepared before submitting any forms.

 Below is a list of documents you will likely require, but be sure to follow the most up-to-date instructions from USCIS or your immigration attorney.